It is human nature to believe in immortality.

 — The Kural

-How many kingdoms do not know of us!
+How many kingdoms know nothing of us!
 The eternal silence of these infinite spaces terrify me.
 When I meditate on my short life amid the eternity that came before and will come after me, on the insignificance of space that I occupy, and even that which I see—a space that disappears into the infinite immeasurability of other spaces, of which I do not know and which do not know of me—I grow both terrified and amazed at why I am in one place and not in another; for there is no basis for me to be here and not there, in the present moment and not before or after.
 Who has placed me here?
 By whose command and order was I assigned precisely this place at precisely this time?

 Life is a memory of a single fleeting day spent as a guest.